Bob Sutton (American football)

-Bob D. Sutton (born January 28, 1951) is an American football coach serving as a senior defensive assistant of the Jacksonville Jaguars of the National Football League (NFL).
+Bob D. Sutton (born January 28, 1951) is an American football coach.
 Sutton previously was the defensive coordinator for the Kansas City Chiefs.
 Sutton served as the head football coach at the United States Military Academy from 1991 to 1999, compiling a record of 44–55–1.

 Coaching career

 Sutton's first job in the coaching ranks came as a graduate assistant under Bo Schembechler at Michigan in 1972 and 1973.
 In 1974, he moved on to Syracuse University where he served as linebackers coach for the Orange.
 After just one year he began the first of two stints at Western Michigan University then onto the University of Illinois, where he was defensive coordinator and linebackers coach from 1977 to 1979.
 He returned to Western Michigan as offensive coordinator in 1980 and 1981.
 In 1982, he spent one season as running backs coach at North Carolina State University before beginning a long association with the United States Military Academy in 1983.